 We teach that, whereas there may be several applications of any given passage of Scripture, there is but one true interpretation.
-The meaning of Scripture is to be found as one diligently applies the literal grammatical-historical method of interpretation under the enlightenment of the Holy Spirit (John 7:17; 16:12-15; 1 Corinthians 2:7-15; 1 John 2:20).
-It is the responsibility of believers to ascertain carefully the true intent and meaning of Scripture, recognizing that proper application is binding on all generations.
+The meaning of Scripture is to be found as one diligently applies the literal, grammatical-historical method of interpretation under the enlightenment of the Holy Spirit (John 7:17; 16:12-15; 1 Corinthians 2:7-15; 1 John 2:20).
+It is the responsibility of believers to ascertain carefully the proper context and true intent or meaning of Scripture, recognizing that proper application is binding on all generations.
 Yet the truth of Scripture stands in judgment of men; never do men stand in judgment of it.